kadriane/Vacuum-Gauges-Controller/README.md

 Author of project was responsible for:
 - designing, prototyping and soldering the motherboard and backplane PCBs,
-- designing and prototyping firmware implementation for STM32 main microcontrollers,
+- designing and prototyping firmware implementation for a STM32 microcontroller,
 - designing and implementing GUI (Graphical User Interface),
 - designing and implementing PC console application in C++.